Alex Sidorenko AvatarAlex Sidorenko

 How to stop re-rendering lists in React?

 You have a list of components in React.
 The parent holds the state and passes it to the list items.
 Every time you update the property of one of the components in the list, the entire list re-renders.
-How to prevent that?
+How can you prevent that?

 Components always re-render

-First, let’s simplify our example by removing all props from the Item.
-We will still update the parent state but won’t pass any props to list items.
+First, let's simplify our example by removing all props from the Item.
+We'll still update the parent state but won't pass any props to list items.

-There is a common misconception that a React component will not re-render unless one of its properties changes.
-This is not true:
+There's a common misconception that a React component won't re-render unless one of its properties changes.
+This isn't true:

 React does not care whether "props changed" - it will render child components unconditionally just because the parent rendered!